 Kids are resilient when it comes to sports.
 Still, injuries can and do happen on the field.
 In order to minimize the odds of your young athlete getting hurt during a game, there are a few key precautionary steps to take.
-Following the right practices is a sure-fire way to keep your little ones safe and ensure they have a great time while playing.
+The following are the 5 tips for an athlete to keep your little ones safe and ensure they have a great time while playing.

 Warming Up :